arkin0x/cyberspace/readme.md

 Operators are a zappable presence in cyberspace controlled by a human or AI agent in reality.

 The home coordinate is the spawning location for an operator.
 It is first derived from the simhash of the operator's NIP-05 identity, such as adam@jensen.dx.
-This means there will be clusters of operators belonging to the same NIP-05 identity server such as nostrplebs.com, and in turn high-traffic/high-value real-estate for constructs near these clusters.
+This means there will be clusters of operators belonging to the same NIP-05 identity server such as nostrplebs.com, and in turn high-traffic/high-value real-estate for Constructs near these clusters.

 If the operator does not have a NIP-05 identity, their home coordinate will default to a coordinate derived from their pubkey (85 bits for x, y, then z, discarding the least significant bit).